 - Student or employee that tests positive have to isolate and stay home for at least five (5) days.
-Isolation can end after day 5 if symptoms are not present or are resolving.
+Isolation can end after day 5 if symptoms are not present or fever have resolved for the last 24 hours without fever reducing medicine.
 If fever is present, isolation should continue until fever resolves.
-If symptoms, other than fever, are not resolving continue to isolate until symptoms are resolving or until after day 10.
+If symptoms, other than fever, are not resolving continue to isolate until symptoms are resolving or until day 10.
 Wear a well-fitting mask around others for a total of 10 days, especially in indoor settings.
-After ending isolation, persons may remove their mask sooner than Day 10 with two sequential negative tests one day apart. - Require that parents/guardians and staff notify school administration immediately if the student or staff tested positive for COVID-19, or if one of their household members or nonhousehold close contacts tested positive for COVID-19. - Upon receiving notification that staff or a student has tested positive for COVID-19 or has been in close contact, with a COVID-19 case, follow steps in the Reporting Data Collection and Internal Contact Tracing Process below.
+After ending isolation, persons may remove their mask sooner than Day 10 with two sequential negative tests one day apart. - Require that parents/guardians and staff notify school administration immediately if the student or staff tested positive for COVID-19, or if one of their household members or nonhousehold close contacts tested positive for COVID-19. - Upon receiving notification, that staff or a student has tested positive for COVID-19 or has been in close contact, with a COVID-19 case, follow steps in the Reporting Data Collection and Internal Contact Tracing Process below.